top of page

 • Dressing may be provided and interdigital separators provided.

-• Footwear advice may be provided.
+• Footwear advice will be provided.

-4. Diffuse or extensive callous
+4. Diffuse or extensive callus

 • Regular foot care and the use of urea and other applications can help.